SchapiroLabor/nfcore_mcmicro/README.md

 ## Credits

-nf-core/mcmicro was written by Rob Young and Jeremy Muhlich from the Laboratory of Systems Pharmacology at The Harvard University Medical School.
-It is based on the Multiple-choice microscopy pipeline (MCMICRO) which was also developed there.
+nf-core/mcmicro was written by Rob Young and Jeremy Muhlich from the Laboratory of Systems Pharmacology at Harvard Medical School.
+It is based on version 1.0 of mcmicro (labsyspharm/mcmicro) which was also developed there.

 We thank the following people for their assistance in the development of this pipeline: